advancedresearch/path_semantics/faq.md

 No. It is meant to be a practical tool for reasoning about programs (e.g. deriving algorithms using math), but open-ended for reasoning with mathematics.

-While it is true that the core axiom ([link](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/path-semantics.pdf)) might describe how symbols are used for theorem proving in mathematics in general, it provides no complete semantics of mathematics.
+While it is true that the core axiom ([link](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/path-semantics.pdf)) might model logically how symbols are used for theorem proving in mathematics in general, it provides no complete semantics of mathematics.

 For every theory, the semantics of it must be formalized and defined before you can talk about what it is.